aviddiviner/tricks/README.md

 > _This is currently a work in progress (for probably the next few weeks).
 Once I'm happy with the API, I'll remove this notice.
 Until then, expect things to change.
 I'm just putting it up on GitHub so long, because `git push` is very satisfying and it makes me feel good._
 >
-> _According to [this XKCD comic](https://xkcd.com/1205/), I can probably work on this for about 4 weeks, before I'm spending more time than it might save me._
+> _According to [this XKCD comic](https://xkcd.com/1205/), I can probably work on this for about 4 weeks, before I'm spending more time than it might ever save me._

 ## What is this?